khodorovskyi/virtualbox_rs/README.md

  # Supported Platforms

 This library has been tested on:
- - FreeBSD 14.0
+ - FreeBSD
- - Ubuntu 24.04
+ - Ubuntu
+ - macOS (Intel)
+ - macOS (Apple Silicon)
+ - Windows 10

  # Supported VirtualBox Versions

- This library supports VirtualBox versions 6.1, 7.0, and 7.1.
-By default, the library is built for version 7.1.
+ This library supports VirtualBox versions 6.1, 7.0, 7.1 and 7.2.
+By default, the library is built for version 7.2.
- To change the target version, enable the corresponding feature flag: `v7_1`, `v7_0`, or `v6_1`.
+ To change the target version, enable the corresponding feature flag:`v7_2`, `v7_1`, `v7_0`, or `v6_1`.
  If multiple versions are specified, the library will be built for the highest version available.

  **Important:** Running the library with an incompatible VirtualBox version is likely to result in a `Segmentation fault`.